MarkChips/lunar-lists/README.md

 **When using the HTML validator with urls of the deployed website, the django template language caused errors.** It looks as though these are due to the indentation, and `<p>` element used by the django form insertion.
 Interestingly the parse error did not show up in these instances.

 #### CSS
 I tested the CSS using [W3 CSS validator](https://jigsaw.w3.org/css-validator/).
-Two parse errors were found relating to an embedded media query.
+Two parse errors were found relating to a nested media query.
 The errors were resolved by moving the media query to a new line.
 Bootstrap was the cause behind all 434 warnings; these relate to vendor extensions and variables not being statically checked.
 - Validator before and after fixing:

 ![css before](documentation/validator/css/css-before.png)